Adilo Blog

 Consistency means telling the same story consistently across all channels.
 Cadbury tells a story of happiness and joy through their chocolate bars.
 They want to share this story with consumers through packaging, social media, and advertising.

-New Logo design
+New logo design

 For the first time in 50 years, Cadbury opted to reposition their brand in 2020 by returning to the original look of its logo.
 They did this to preserve the company’s friendly and joyful beginnings.